 For the chocolate ganache

-- Place the chocolate chips in a medium microwave safe bowl.
+- Place the chocolate chips in a microwave safe bowl.
 Microwave on high for 30 seconds.
 Stir.
-Add 1/2 cup coconut milk.
-Microwave on high for another 30 seconds.
+Add ½ cup coconut milk.
+Microwave on high for 30 seconds.
 Stir until smooth.
 Let cool for 30-45 minutes.
-It will thicken as it cools.
 Pour into a disposable pastry bag and tie ends.
 Cut a small corner and drizzle onto cooled cakes.
 Let set while you make the buttercream.

 For the green buttercream frosting & decorating the cakes

 - Beat the butter with an electric mixer until creamy.
 Gradually add the powdered sugar, vanilla, milk and salt.
-Once the ingredients are combined, turn mixer up to medium and beat until smooth and creamy.
+Once combined, turn mixer up to medium and beat until smooth.
 Add green food coloring gel and stir to combine.
-Pour into a pastry bag fitted with a grass icing tip (I used a Wilton #233 tip).
+Pour into a pastry bag fitted with a #233 tip.
 Pipe grass onto Bundt cakes.
 Add one bunny PEEP to each cake.
 Serve immediately.
-Store covered at room temperature for up to 3 days.
-If you plan on refrigerating the cakes, do not add the marshmallow bunnies as they will get hard when chilled.

 All text and images © Lise Ode for Mom Loves Baking.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Disclaimer: Nutrition information shown is not guaranteed to be accurate.
 This post may contain affiliate links.